DIAGRAM VIEW🔗

 A tutorial on how to create a model using the canvas from scratch is available in the Tutorials section.

-There are two action buttons floating on top of the view Execution and Views available at the right side of the view.
-Each button is associated with a direct click and a on-hover drop-down to select alternative actions.
+Two action buttons floating on top of the Diagram View Execution and Views are available on the right side of the view.
+Each button is associated with a direct click and an on-hover drop-down to select alternative actions.

-The execution button (or run button) triggers the default experiment associated with the model.
-The active execution type can be changed in the sub menu of the execution button.
+The execution button ( run button or Play button) triggers the default experiment associated with the model.
+The active execution type can be changed in the sub-menu of the execution button.

-A view is a defined set of plots and stickies for a model used to provide a canvas-oriented interface to the model with suggestions for commonly used parameters and relevant output variables suitable for analysis of the model.
-A view can be thought of as a kind of dashboard of a model.
+A custom View is a defined set of plots and stickies for a model used to provide a canvas-oriented interface to the model with suggestions for commonly used parameters and relevant output variables suitable for analysis of the model.
+A custom View can be thought of as a kind of dashboard of a model.
 This includes what variables are plotted/shown in stickies as well as the positioning of plots and stickies.

-Views can be created both for writeable as well as read-only models as they are stored as separate objects.
-The views are saved in the context of the active workspace for views created/modified on models in the workspace package and global libraries.
-The eye button toggles the default system view on and off.
-If no system view exists, it will toggle all component views on/off.
+Views can be created both for editable as well as read-only models as they are stored as separate objects in your Projects.
+The Views are saved in the context of the active Projects (for editable models) or the default Project (for read-only models) (cf. Workspace concept).
+The Eye button toggles the default system View on and off.
+If no custom View exists, it will toggle all component Views on/off.